 From country living to living lightly on the earth no matter where you live, self sufficient and green living just makes good sense.
 For frugal folks, living green is something we did before it was popular.
 Being self sufficient is another way of saying "Do it yourself," another thing frugal folks are good at.

-Sustainable living is a lifestyle that attempts to reduce an individual's or society's use of the Earth's natural resources and his/her own resources.
+Sustainable green living is a lifestyle that attempts to reduce an individual's or society's use of the Earth's natural resources and his/her own resources.
 Practitioners of sustainable living often attempt to reduce their carbon footprint by altering methods of transportation, energy consumption and diet.
 Proponents of sustainable living aim to conduct their lives in ways that are consistent with sustainability, in natural balance and respectful of humanity's symbiotic relationship with the Earth's natural ecology and cycles.
-The practice and general philosophy of ecological living is highly interrelated with the overall principles of sustainable development.
+The practice and general philosophy of ecological green living is highly interrelated with the overall principles of sustainable development.

 Green living is all about learning how to protect our environment, and the best way to do that is by practicing the three Rs.
 The three R’s include reduce, reuse and recycle and all function by helping to cut down on the amount of waste that people throw away.